 We have found building a roadmap for the automation of governance practices helps create the necessary clarity.
 Having this roadmap is valuable for several reasons:

-• It allows us to show progress towards simplifying our governance practices
+• It allows us to show progress toward simplifying our governance practices

 • It helps guide you as to whether you are going in the right direction